 Shaylene has a Bachelor’s of Arts degree in Liberal Studies from California Baptist University in Riverside, California and has taught elementary school in both public and private schools.

 She is an Independant Contractor for Community Matters teaching and training hundreds of students and adults each year across the country the nationally recognized anti-bully program called Safe School Ambassadors.

 Shaylene also speaks at both secular and faith based camps, clubs, retreats and seminars for women and girls on the topics of relational aggression, body image and self esteem as well as bulling for boys and girls.

 You can also find her here or at Shayleneking.com.

 Her free time is spent with her husband of 23 years and her two college-aged children.
-She is the author of a tween series for girls coming out the Summer of 2019 so you might see here in a coffee shop, working on her next manuscript.
+She is the author of a tween series for girls coming out the Summer of 2019 so you might see her in a coffee shop, working on her next manuscript.